Your MBA represents a significant investment in your future. A variety of financial aid programs are available.

 The UC Davis Sacramento Part-Time MBA program has raised the level of management talent and contributed in many ways to the Capital Region’s economic growth and renaissance.

-Reimbursement up to $800 for GMAT/GRE exam and preparation materials.
+Reimbursement up to $800 for GMAT/GRE preparation materials.

 MBA Application fee waiver ($125 value)

-Only current members of Metro EDGE are eligible.
 There is no additional application needed for this scholarship.
-Please contact Alex Svenson for more information once you start your MBA application.
+Please mark your chamber membership on the MBA application.

 Scholarships for Incoming Admitted Students that are UC Davis Employees